ErikWallin/KakuroSolver/README.md

 </pre>

 ## Future improvements
 * The json handling seems to be much better in the future release of Play!
-Framework, but is currently not available.
+Framework, but is currently not released.